migueldco/brainfuck-jit/README.md

-# brainfuck
+# brainfuck-jit

-This is a prototype for a brainfuck interpreter with a jit compiler.
+This is a prototype of an interpreter with a jit compiler for the '[brainfuck](https://en.wikipedia.org/wiki/Brainfuck)' language.

 ## Compilation
 ```